 Award Selection Criteria

 Members of the Resources and Infrastructure Committee within the College of Arts & Sciences will review and score proposals and make recommendations to the Dean, who will award funding.

-Reviewers will be asked to evaluate and rank applications according to the following criteria:
+Committee members will be asked to evaluate and rank applications according to the following criteria: